Numi2/unchained/context.md

 - `src/metrics.rs` – Prometheus registry and gauges/counters

 ### Deployment notes
-- Provide `WALLET_PASSPHRASE` in the environment for headless nodes; secure file permissions.
+- Provide `QUANTUM_PASSPHRASE` in the environment for headless nodes; secure file permissions.
 - Expose QUIC port and optionally the proof API port; protect the proof API via `PROOF_SERVER_TOKEN` or reverse proxy auth.
 - Use durable disks for `storage.path` and monitor metrics for health.
 If `storage.path` is relative, state is stored at `${HOME}/.unchained/unchained_data`.